Help your family ease into Daylight Saving time on Sunday by making bedtimes later by 15-minute increments starting Wednesday or Thursday night.

 Kids need much more sleep than the typical 8 hours recommended for adults.
 School age kids require 12-13 hours each night, while those in middle school need about 10-11 hours.
 Teens, especially younger teens, should get 9 hours.

-If you think your child or teen might be suffering from a severe sleep disruption, use this checklist to help determine if he should have a sleep disorder evaluation at our Sleep Center.
+If you think your child or teen might be suffering from a severe sleep disruption, contact one of our primary care providers.